Go Back

 EASY DRY BRUSH PLANTERS

-Before beginning the dry brush technique, clean the fiberglass flower pots or plastic planters with soap and water, and let these dry completely.
+Before beginning the dry brush technique, clean the fiberglass flower pots or plastic planters with soap and water.
+Let them dry completely.

 old-container-planter